Administration of Justice

 Hours: 3 Lecture/Discussion

-Students will apply logic and critical thinking to written and oral communication in the study of the fundamental rights of all citizens as protected by the United States Constitution.
-Case studies will be used as examples of the application of law.
+Students will apply logic and critical thinking to written and oral communication in the study of the fundamental rights of all citizens as protected by the United States Constitution, including various ethnic or cultural groups with varying Western and non-Western perspectives.
+Case studies and comparative analysis will be used as examples of the application of law.

 Advisory on Recommended Preparation: ENGL 001 or equivalent college course with a minimum grade of C.